Ekleog/kannader/book/src/configuration_format.md

 The one thing that wasm gets really, really wrong, among our requirements, is ease of use.
-Yet, it is maybe one of our most important objectives with yuubind's configuration format: to provide a configurable, *yet easy* configuration format.
+Yet, it is maybe one of our most important objectives with kannader's configuration format: to provide a configurable, *yet easy* configuration format.

 This can thankfully be worked around, by using “wrappers.”
 These take the configurability of the wasm hooks, and turn it into an easy-to-use format.

-These “wrappers” are, in fact, only pre-compiled wasm blobs that are provided alongside yuubind.
+These “wrappers” are, in fact, only pre-compiled wasm blobs that are provided alongside kannader.
 They provide configuration formats that vary in ease-of-use and configurability, allowing to adjust the knob between the two.

-Yuubind, being passed a wasm configuration blob at startup (as well as a list of which local and remote resources should be made available to the sandbox), can thus simply provide pre-built wasm configuration blobs that then parse and enforce a specific configuration format.
+Kannader, being passed a wasm configuration blob at startup (as well as a list of which local and remote resources should be made available to the sandbox), can thus simply provide pre-built wasm configuration blobs that then parse and enforce a specific configuration format.

 ## Configuration blob examples

-An example of what such configuration blobs could do would be to read a format that mimicks OpenSMTPD's configuration format, and then translates it into the appropriate yuubind hooks, for easy migration.
+An example of what such configuration blobs could do would be to read a format that mimicks OpenSMTPD's configuration format, and then translates it into the appropriate kannader hooks, for easy migration.
-This takes a “regular” previously-existing SMTP server's configuration file, and turns it into a yuubind configuration.
+This takes a “regular” previously-existing SMTP server's configuration file, and turns it into a kannader configuration.

 But more interesting things can be done with this scheme.
 For instance, it is possible to have the wasm configuration blob read a